JWillie90/Star-Citizen-3.18-X52-Pro-Control-Profile/README.md

 SC Patch: 3.18.1

-NOTE: I have provided all source files and templates in the "Resources and Alternatives" branch

 Description:
 This layout is designed for the Logitech X52 Pro HOTAS System (Single Stick and Thruster) with rudders and a multi-functional display (MFD).
 The templates, files and xml document for this profile have been included and can be edited as needed.